Anonymous customers

 ## Recognized customers

-By default, the unique identifier is the customer's email.
+By default, the unique identifier is the customer's `email`.
 You can [configure your workspace to use `customId` instead](/docs/settings/configuration/non-unique-emails).
+In the Web SDK and some other contexts (for example, form tracking), `customId` may also be referred to as `custom_identify`.

 When the customer provides the unique identifier, the anonymous profile in the database is updated with new data.
 It becomes a known customer profile, which means that any activity before the customer was recognized is still present in the profile's history.
 A freshly-recognized customer sees personalized content, based on their previous interactions with the website as an anonymous customer.